 The average store-bought carrot cake is relatively unhealthy because it’s made with tons of sugar, fat, and white flour.

-Rating the healthiness of a recipe requires a special skill: understanding a spectrum.
+However, rating the healthiness of a recipe requires a special skill: understanding a spectrum.
 Imagine a long, horizontal line.

-On one end of the line you’ve got a healthy carrot. 🥕
+On one end of the line, you’ve got a healthy carrot. 🥕

 I’ve experimented with other healthy cake recipes.
 Take, for example, my vegan chocolate avocado cake.
 That is one impressive cake and it’s made healthier thanks to avocados. 🥑

-Who knew that avocados could be good in something besides guacamole!
+Who knew that avocados could be good in something besides guacamole?

 Healthy Carrot Cake with Applesauce

-One of the tricks I used to make this healthy carrot cake a little healthier is applesauce.
+One of the ingredients I used to make this healthy carrot cake a little healthier is applesauce.
 I love using applesauce in a healthy cake recipe to add extra moisture.
 Because one way of making a super delicious cake is adding lots of fat…usually in the form of oil.

-However, we are in the process of reducing the amount of oil we use in our food.
-That’s one reason using part applesauce and part oil makes this recipe a tad bit healthier than the average cake recipe
+Using part applesauce and part oil makes this recipe a tad bit healthier than the average cake recipe

-No Sugar Healthy Carrot Cake
+No-Sugar Carrot Cake